react4j/react4j/README.md

    Maybe judicious use of `@ForceInline`? `.children` or `.build` closing the element.
 Perhaps these element factories can be built by looking at html spec and auto-generating?
 Probably get away from writing build at end by overloading methods
+* Somehow declare props as interfaces in components and have implementation generated?

 ### Low Priorities